Report: 460 tons of lead burned during Notre Dame fire, posing public health risk

-The fire that consumed the Notre Dame Cathedral this April subjected the public, including schools, day care centers and parks in Paris to "alarming levels lead," according to a report from the New York Times.
+The fire that consumed the Notre Dame Cathedral this April subjected the public, including schools, day care centers and parks in Paris to "alarming levels [of] lead," and revealing a possible "failed official response," according to a new report from the New York Times.

-The impact: Children under 6 and pregnant women are most vulnerable to lead contamination since it can interfere with the development of the nervous system and lead to cognitive problems.
-The NYT found that more than 6,000 children under the age of 6 live within half a mile of the cathedral.
+The impact: After 460 tons of lead burned from the cathedral's scorched roof and spire, it left more than 6,000 children under age 6 vulnerable to lead contamination, found the Times.
+Children under 6 and pregnant women are the most vulnerable since it can interfere with the development of the nervous system and lead to cognitive problems.

+- Those exposed to the highest levels of lead are the cathedral's restoration workers, who wore no protection, and received no training about lead exposure when they began decontamination efforts.

-- French officials ordered their first lead test a month after the fire, even though they understood lead exposure could be an issue within 48 hours of the fire, according to the Times.
-They waited 4 months to decontaminate the area around Notre Dame as children attended school.
+The state of play: French officials ordered their first lead test a month after the fire, even though they understood exposure could be an issue within 48 hours after the fallout, per the Times.
+They waited 4 months to completely decontaminate the area around Notre Dame as children attended school.

-The big picture: Public concern over lead contamination has increased since French authorities failed to fully share the results of lead contamination tests, says the Times.
+The big picture: Public concern over lead contamination has increased since it became clear that French authorities have failed to fully share the results of lead contamination tests, says the Times.

+- "[D]elays and denials have opened the authorities to accusations that they put reconstruction of the cathedral" above the health of thousands of people, per the Times.

 - "They thought that they would protect people by not communicating about the lead issue,” Anne Souyris, the city's deputy mayor in charge of health said, per the Times.